marta-seq/PENGUIN/README.md

 # PENGUIN
 ============

-*PENGUIN* is a platform for the
+*PENGUIN* - Percentile Normalization GUI Image deNoising is a rapid and efficient image preprocessing pipeline for multiplexed spatial proteomics.
+In comparison to existing approaches, PENGUIN stands out by eliminating the need for manual annotation or machine learning model training.
+It effectively preserves signal intensity differences and reduces noise.

+PENGUIN's simplicity, speed,
+and user-friendly interface, deployed both as script and as a Jupyter notebook, facilitate parameter testing and image processing.

-This repository contains the files for running PENGUIN and
+This repository contains the files for running PENGUIN and the comparison with standard image processing methods and solutions designed specifically for multiplex imaging data.

 General view: